tagoro9/semantic-release-fotingo/README.md

 ## Configuration

 This plugin does not have any configuration.
-Look at fotingo's [configuration options](https://github.com/tagoro9/fotingo#configuration) to see how to customize the execution.
+Look at fotingo's [configuration options](https://github.com/tagoro9/fotingo#configuration) to see how to customize the execution via environment variables.

+If required configuration is missing, the plugin will be a noop.